This is our consolidated guide on solutions to plastic problems.

-But also, the incineration technology needs to be eco friendly.
+But also, the incineration technology needs to be somewhat eco friendly.

-Burning plastic in an eco friendly way can be expensive, so, we may also look for ways to bring costs and technology capital costs down.
+Burning plastic in a more eco friendly way can be expensive, so, we may also look for ways to bring costs and technology capital costs down.

 – Ingestion of plastics by wildlife

 Better containment in landfills, and waste management of plastic would help with this.